 One study found that a prevention programme implemented through childbirth education programmes enhanced the co-parental relationship, parental mental health, the parent-child relationship and infant emotional and physiological regulation.
 The programme had a positive effect on co-parental support, maternal depression and anxiety, distress in the parent-child relationship and several indicators of infant regulation.
 It was particularly helpful to lower-educated parents and families with a father who reported higher levels of insecure attachment in close relationships.

 Sure Start is a government-led initiative which encompasses a number of different projects aimed at giving every child the best possible start.
-In 2012-13, there will be around 3,500 children's centres providing integrated services.
+In 2014 there were over 3,000 children's centres providing integrated services.
 These have been put on a legal footing and are subject to regular Ofsted inspection.
 The Early Education initiative guarantees all 3- to 4-year-olds a free, part-time, early-education place.
-Registered childcare places are being increased: At the end of March 2009, the stock of places recorded by Ofsted stood at over 1.5 million (more than double the 1997 level).
+Registered childcare places are being increased: at the end of 2014, the usage level of Children's Centres' services was 1.05 million families[21, 22].

 Further reading & references

-- Live Births in England and Wales by Characteristics of Mother 1, 2011; Office for National Statistics, January 2013
+- Live Births in England and Wales by Characteristics of Mother 1: 2013; Office for National Statistics

-- Divorces in England and Wales - 2011; Office for National Statistics, December 2012
+- Divorces in England and Wales: 2013; Office for National Statistics

 - Garfield CF, Isacco A; Fathers and the well-child visit.
 Pediatrics.
 2006 Apr;117(4):e637-45.